- How to choose a driving school in Hatfield

 1. Compare reviews

 Reading reviews is a great way to anticipate what your experience will be like with the driving schools in Hatfield you’re considering.
-Just make sure that you read reviews collated by independent sources, like Google reviews or Trustpilot.
-This will give you the best chance of seeing the good, the bad and the ugly!
+Just make sure that you read reviews collated by independent sources, like Google reviews.

 2. Beware of terms and conditions

 If you’re like most people, the chances are you usually tick the box to say you’ve read the terms and conditions even if you haven’t.
 But in this scenario, it’s important that you read them carefully.
 Some driving schools in Hatfield have hidden policies, like making your driving lessons expire if you don’t use them all within a short timeframe.
 Don’t get caught out!